Skip to main content

 • No. of students admitted per year: 3-4

 • Entry requirements: All entry requirements are A-Level standard or equivalent, unless otherwise stated.
 Mathematics is essential.
-If your school teaches Computer Science we strongly recommend that you take it.
-If your school teaches Further Mathematics we strongly recommend that you take it.
+We expect you to take Further Mathematics to AS or A-level if your school offers it.
+We strongly recommend Computer Science if your school offers it.
 ICT is not a substitute for Computing or Computer Science.
 Physics is useful (but less so than Computer Science or Further Mathematics).

 • Typical offer: A*A*A